Denizen 7

 Ichthyosaurs Feeding

 It appears in the Aug./Sept.
-2005 Issue (#73) of “Prehistoric Times”, the world’s best magazine by and for paleontology enthusiasts (not just paleontologists – I mean ENTHUSIASTS!).
+2005 Issue (#73) of “Prehistoric Times”, the world’s best magazine by and for paleontology enthusiasts.
 Many thanks to editor Mike Fredericks for producing a venue where a guy can get his prehistoric nature poems published.

 ICHTHYOSAURS FEEDING